johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

 points to that editor (and it is installed).

 Now let's start with setting up a project for your own "repository management" tasks.
-It is suggested to create a new git repository containing all the configuration for your setup.
+It is suggested that you create a new git repository containing all the configuration data for your setup.
-This git repository would keep track about all the changes in your distribution in the long run.
+This git repository will keep track of all the changes in your distribution in the long run.

-These steps would create the git repository for your project and install the required dependencies, the *reprepro-bundle-tools* and *apt-repos* as git submodules:
+These steps will create the git repository for your project and install the required dependencies, the *reprepro-bundle-tools* and *apt-repos* as git submodules:

     git init reprepro-managment